codedbycurtis/mvvm-framework/README.md

 # About
-A simplistic framework suitable for developing Windows Presentation Foundation applications in C#.
+A simplistic framework suitable for developing Windows Presentation Foundation applications in C# with the MVVM design pattern.